Iron486/Country_data_clustering/README.md

 ### Click here to check the interactive plot --> [Kmeans: Needed Help Per Country](https://nbviewer.org/github/Iron486/Country_data_clustering/blob/main/NeededHelpPerCountry%28World%29kmeans.html)

-At the end, a correlation plot was plotted enhancing the 3 different clusters and how they were separated in the feature hyperspace.
+At the end, a correlation plot was plotted enhancing the 3 different clusters and showing how they were separated in the feature hyperspace.
 ## **<p align="center"> Kmeans clustering scatterplots </p>**